 What you’ll pay: From $589 per person (double occupancy) for a seven-night western Caribbean and Bahamas itinerary in August 2022 from Miami.

 The family-friendly, 6,988- passenger Wonder of the Seas debuted this year as the world’s largest cruise ship.
 While its slightly smaller Oasis-class sister ships are divided into seven neighborhoods, this one adds an eighth, a spacious area complete with its own sun deck (including a plunge pool, cushy loungers and a restaurant and bar) for the big-spending suite set.
 Away from this fancy neighborhood, you can take the grandkids to play in the outdoor Wonder Playscape playground, featuring climbing walls, slides and an interactive mural you touch to see sea creatures, or for a ride on a classic carousel in the Boardwalk area.
 If you’ve got teens in tow, they can fly over the Boardwalk on a zip line and shoot down the Ultimate Abyss, a slide that winds down 10 decks.
 For alone time, escape to the ship’s Central Park and meander through a forest of trees.

 Insider tip: Catch striking sea views from the top-deck pool bar, the Vue, which stretches off the side of the ship and is the best place to watch the sunset.

-What you’ll pay: From $769 per person (double occupancy) for a seven-night cruise to Mexico from Fort Lauderdale in March 2022.
+What you’ll pay: From $839 per person (double occupancy) for a seven-night cruise from Barcelona to France and Italy in June 2022.

 Disney Wish, Disney Cruise Line